 Six Emotional Manipulation Techniques And How To Recognize And Stop Them

-Updated April 9, 2024by Regain Editorial Team
+Updated October 22, 2024by Regain Editorial Team

 When you love someone, you may tend to view them through an ideological lens that may cause you to overlook potentially negative traits or relationship red flags.
 These may consist of manipulation and other forms of control.
 Your partner may be fully aware of their efforts to control you, or it may be unintentional if they learned such patterns early on in life and haven’t yet recognized and worked through them.
-Either way, manipulation from someone you love can seriously chip away at your mental and emotional health.
+Either way, manipulation from someone you love can seriously chip away at your mental health and emotional well being.

 In this article, we’ll focus on how to spot emotional manipulation from a romantic partner and give you advice as to what to do about it.